DeepTransport/TT-rare/sir/README.md

 Deep Inverse Rosenblatt Transports (DIRT) + MCMC sampling using Tensor Train (TT) approximation for rare event simulation.
 This folder implements examples from the paper [T. Cui, S. Dolgov, R. Scheichl, Deep importance sampling using tensor trains with application to a priori and a posteriori rare events](https://arxiv.org/abs/2209.01941).

-## Rare event sampling in diffusion flow
+## Rare event sampling in SIR model

-This example benchmarks DIRT on sampling rare events of a tracer particle following a diffusion flow and escaping the domain faster than a chosen minimal time threshold `thres`.
-This model is described in Section 6 of the paper.
+This example benchmarks DIRT on sampling rare events of the maximal number of infected individuals in a compartmental SIR model exceeding a threshold `Imax`.
+This model is described in Section 5 of the paper.

 ### Running the experiments

-The files `test_sir_*.m` run benchmarks of the corresponding algorithms:
+The files `test_sir_*.m` run benchmarks of the corresponding algorithms and topologies of the compartments:
+   - `test_sir_chain.m`        DIRT experiments with the chain topology of the compartments
-   - `test_diffusion_rare_dirt.m`  DIRT experiments with the diffusion particle tracer
+   - `test_sir_austria.m`      DIRT experiments with the Austrian road topology of the compartments
-   - `test_diffusion_rare_CE.m`  Cross Entropy experiments with the diffusion particle tracer
+   - `test_sir_CE.m`           Cross Entropy experiments with the chain topology of the compartments

 Each script will ask interactively (or take from *varargin*) the following parameters (case sensitive).
-#### PDE/Prior parameters (all tests)
+#### ODE/Prior parameters (all tests)
- * *sigma* Variance of the affine diffusion coefficient expansion (or of **log** of the coefficient for log-uniform and log-normal fields)
- * *corr_length* Correlation length of the expansion
+ * *K* Number of compartments
- * *nu* Decay rate
- * *tol_kle* Relative tolerance for the KLE eigenvalue truncation

 #### Inverse problem parameters (all tests)
  * *sigma_n* Variance of the observation noise
- * *m0* Number of observation points in each variable (total number of observations is m0*m0)
- * *y0* Synthetic truth value of the random variables.
-Special values are `'b'` indicating a high-contrast barrier inside the domain, and `'c'`, indicating aa high-contrast channel facilitating fast flow of the particle.
- * *log2N* Base-2 logarithm of the number of samples produced in MCMC
- * *thres* Escape time threshold defining the event
+ * *Imax* Threshold for the number of infected defining the event
- * *gamma* Smoothing parameter (width coefficient in the sigmoid approximation of the indicator function of the event)
+ * *gammaev* Smoothing parameter (width coefficient in the sigmoid approximation of the indicator function of the event)
+ * *Nsamples* Number of samples used for estimating the normalising constant and probability
  * *runs* Number of runs (replicas) of the experiment

-#### DIRT approximation parameters (`test_diffusion_rare_dirt` only)
+#### DIRT approximation parameters (`test_sir_chain` and `test_sir_austria` only)

  * *npi* Number of discretization points in each random variable in the ratio functions on each level of DIRT
  * *rpi* TT rank of each DIRT ratio function (fixed-rank TT decompositions are used)
  * *beta* A vector of tempering powers.
 Should be in increasing order, and the last value should be 1.
- * *pp* Power of the prior tempering, so the actual tempering coefficient in front of the log-prior is beta^pp

-#### Cross Entropy approximation parameters (`test_diffusion_rare_CE` only)
+#### Cross Entropy approximation parameters (`test_sir_CE` only)

  * *Ng* Number of Gaussians constituting the mixture density fitted with cross entropy
  * *em_iter* Maximal number of iterations